MGiannitselis/yelp-local-activity/DiD-analysis/ReadDiD.md

    crossing the review-activity threshold, and whether it grows, shrinks, or stays flat as time since treatment passes.

+## What this doesn't solve, and why C&S was still the right call to lead with

+Before settling on Callaway & Sant'Anna as the main specification, a range of other approaches were tried and compared — standard TWFE, an IV-based specification, and other staggered-DiD variants — partly to understand how sensitive the results were to the choice of estimator, and partly because working through several methods surfaces a better understanding of what each one actually assumes.

+C&S was chosen to lead with because it directly addresses the staggered-adoption bias that plain TWFE is known to have, and because the never-treated group in this sample was small enough that using not-yet-treated counties as controls made better use of the data (see above).
+But it doesn't resolve two deeper identification concerns that remain open questions rather than solved problems:

+- **Possible reverse causality in treatment timing.** If a business actively encourages customers to leave reviews once it's already doing well, "crossing the review-activity threshold" could partly be a *symptom* of local business success rather than its cause — i.e. treatment timing itself may not be as good as random.
+- **Uneven baseline access to the platform.** Not every county had equal access to, or awareness of, Yelp from the start of the sample, which complicates treating "first crossing the threshold" as a clean, comparable event across counties.

+Neither issue has an estimator that fully resolves it — a fuller dataset (e.g. with information on *why* review activity increased in a given county-year) would help more than switching estimators would.
+C&S handles the piece of the identification problem it's designed for (staggered timing); the rest is a genuine limitation of what's identifiable from this data, not something a different DiD variant would fix.

 ## Summary

 | Choice | Reason |